center-for-threat-informed-defense/m3tid/docs/components/cti.rst

 Utilization of Threat Information
 ---------------------------------

-How is the threat information being used by an organization
+How is the threat information being used by an organization?

 1. None
 2. Lightly / occasionally read